 1 Peter 2:13-14

-If you think insurrection is justified because Democrats are “bad” today, consider that Peter and Paul said these things at a time when their world was ruled by Nero.
+If anyone thinks insurrection is justified because Democrats are “bad” today, consider that Peter and Paul said these things at a time when their world was ruled by Nero.

-People might justify their resistance on other grounds.
-People might cite Peter’s example in the Book of Acts.
+At the same time, I am aware that people may justify their resistance on other grounds.
+Peter, himself, resisted the governing authority in the Book of Acts.
 Peter and John were arrested for preaching.
 (Acts 4:2-3) They were commanded not to preach about Jesus, but Peter and John refused to comply, saying,

 “Which is right in God’s eyes: to listen to you, or to him?
 You be the judges!
 As for us, we cannot help speaking about what we have seen and heard.”

 They were arrested again for refusing to remain quiet.
-(Acts 5:20) Again, they were commanded not to speak, but they responded, “We must obey God rather than human beings!”
+(Acts 5:20) Again, they were commanded not to speak.
+Again, they responded, “We must obey God rather than human beings!”
 (Acts 5:19) This time they were flogged and let go.

 So which is it?
 Submit to authorities?
 Or boldly rebel?